Llantwit Major

 Llantwit Major (Llanilltud Fawr) is a town and community in Wales on the Bristol Channel coast.
 It is one of four towns in the Vale of Glamorgan, with the third largest population (13,366 in 2001) after Barry and Penarth, and ahead of Cowbridge.
 It is 4+1/2 mi from Cowbridge, 9 mi from Bridgend, 10 mi from Barry, and 15 mi from Cardiff.
-It had a population of 9,486 in 2011.
+It had a population of 9,530 in 2021.

-Llanilltud Fawr, named for the Llan of Saint Illtud, was home to the Monastery of Illtud and the college known as Bangor Illtyd.
+Llanilltud Fawr, named for the Llan (land) of Saint Illtud, was home to the Monastery of Illtud and the college known as Bangor Illtyd.
 It became one of the most esteemed centres of Christian culture in the Celtic world.
-At its peak it had over 2000 students, including princes, eminent clergymen, and revered saints.
-The institutions were destroyed by the raiding Vikings in 987, but Normans rebuilt the monastery in 1111 and it continued to be a centre of learning until it was disbanded in 1539 during the Dissolution of the Monasteries.
-The 13th-century St Illtyd's Church, near the ancient monastery, is a Grade I listed building and one of Wales' oldest parish churches.
+At its peak it had over 2,000 students, including princes, eminent clergymen, and revered saints.
+The institutions were destroyed by the raiding Vikings in 987, but Normans rebuilt the monastery in 1111 and it continued to be a centre of learning until it was disbanded in 1539 during the dissolution of the monasteries.
+The 13th-century St Illtyd's Church, near the ancient monastery, is a Grade I listed building and one of Wales's oldest parish churches.

 In the 20th century, the modern town developed rapidly to accommodate Royal Air Force personnel from the St Athan base.
-The medieval cobbled streets and buildings of the 15th and 16th centuries remain.
+Remnants of the medieval cobbled streets can be seen adjacent to the 12th-century Old Swan Inn, and numerous buildings of the 15th and 16th centuries remain.

-Colhugh Beach is a popular surfing venue and has the remnants of an Iron Age fort and some of Wales' finest examples of Jurassic Period fossils.
-The pebble beach and its clifftops are protected by the Glamorgan Heritage Coast, which stretches for 14 mi from Gileston to the east to Southerndown and Newton Point to the west.
+Colhugh Beach is a popular surfing venue and has the remnants of an Iron Age fort and some of Wales' finest examples of Jurassic fossils.
+The pebble beach and its clifftops are protected as part of the Glamorgan Heritage Coast, which stretches for 14 mi from Gileston to the east to Southerndown and Newton Point to the west.

-Etymology
+Toponymy

-The parish church accurately glosses the Welsh name of the town rather literally as "Illtud's Great Church".
+The parish church glosses the Welsh name of the town rather literally as "Illtud's Great Church".
 However, the name used in English means "Greater".
 The epithet fawr distinguishes this Llantwit from Llantwit Fardre (Llanilltud Faerdref) near Pontypridd and Llantwit Minor (Llanilltud Fach; also known as Llantwit-juxta-Neath and Lower Llantwit) near Neath.
-The Welsh place-name element llan referred to the sanctified community around early Christian settlements in Wales and its parish rather than merely the church itself (eglwys).
+The Welsh place-name element llan referred to the sanctified community around an early Christian settlement in Wales and its parish, rather than merely the church itself (eglwys).

 History

 Prehistory

-Llantwit Major has been inhabited for over 3000 years: archaeological evidence has shown that it was occupied in Neolithic times.
+Llantwit Major has been inhabited for over 3,000 years: archaeological evidence has shown that it was occupied in Neolithic times.
 The remains of an Iron Age fort are in its beach area.